 A Note on Recent Discussion of CSRI on Social Media

 First, the conference has no connection to USCIRF or any other governmental organizations whatsoever, nor do any of the conference organizers.
-The CSRI is an independent conference which runs on the voluntary labor of a revolving executive committee of scholars.
+The CSRI is also not formally affiliated with any university; the CSRI is an independent conference which runs on the voluntary labor of a revolving executive committee of scholars.
 The University of Madras had not provided or promised any financial support for this or any other conference organized by CSRI, and the conference was to be funded through conference fees.

 As for the claim that the CSRI or its conferences are anti-Hindu, we invite those interested to browse the Tables of Content of the volumes CSRI conferences have produced over the years, or (even better) to read the chapters themselves.
 They are available here.
 We are confident that those who look at them carefully will find serious scholars employing internationally respected methods of fieldwork, textual analysis, and so forth, in a sincere attempt to sympathetically understand a variety of the religions of India.
 In these volumes, as in our conferences, there is no particular emphasis on Hinduism, as the claim of an “anti-Hindu” bias implies, and contributors write about all of the major religions present in historical and contemporary India (as well as about their interactions).
 Among the conference’s regular contributors are Hindus, Buddhists, Muslims, Christians, Jews, atheists, and agnostics.